AdobeDocs/experience-platform.en/help/query-service/derived-attributes/deciles-use-case.md

 Derived attributes facilitate complicated use cases for analyzing data from the data lake that can be used with other downstream Platform services or published into your Real-time Customer Profile data.

 This example use case demonstrates how to create decile-based derived attributes for use with your Real-time Customer Profile data.
-Using an airline loyalty scenario as an example, this guide instructs you how to create a dataset that uses categorical deciles to segment and create audiences based on ranked attributes.
+Using an airline loyalty scenario as an example, this guide informs you how to create a dataset that uses categorical deciles to segment and create audiences based on ranked attributes.

 The following key concepts are illustrated: